 Foods Eaten at Christmas in Ireland

-This rich, moist and fruity cake is an indispensible part of an Irish Christmas and slices of cake will be served to visitors who call over the Christmas season, often accompanied by Whiskey!
+This rich, moist and fruity cake is an indispensable part of an Irish Christmas and slices of cake will be served to visitors who call over the Christmas season, often accompanied by Whiskey!

 If you’d like to make your own version, see our Irish Christmas Cake Recipe.